Learn Excel Macros & VBA Programming (Free Tutorial & 50++ Examples)

 Clicking Trust Center Settings under Trust Center pane

-• After clicking that, the Trust Center dialog will pop up.
+• The Trust Center dialog will pop up.

-• Click Macro Settings and you will see the below options to select:
+• Click Macro Settings and you will have several options:

 Disable VBA macros without notification: If you select this option, you will get no notification.
 If a macro is not stored in trusted locations, selecting this option also ceases your ability to run such macros.